Abdel-Wahed El-Wakil: Career

-Hassan Fathy’s quest for indigenous architecture had taken the momentum from the post-war crisis of World War II.
+Fathy's quest for indigenous architecture had taken the momentum from the post-war crisis of World War II.
 The war caused an economic shortage in industrial construction materials.
-It then occurred to Hassan Fathy that the Nubians of Upper Egypt managed to build the most beautiful houses with mud - the humble material below their feet.
+It then occurred to Fathy that the Nubians of Upper Egypt managed to build the most beautiful houses with mud – the humble material below their feet.

-After five years of working with Hassan Fathy, El-Wakil had the opportunity to design and build a house by the beach of Agami near Alexandria.
-The Six-Day War of 1967 had brought Egypt into an economic disaster and again modern building materials became scarce and expensive.
-It was a unique opportunity for El-Wakil to interpret Hassan Fathy's design philosophy of architecture for the poor.
-The Halawa house at Agamy made use of the abundant limestone within the area introducing the first indigenous Egyptian architecture in a resort that began with a pseudo French Riviera style and finished with pseudo-Modern.
+After five years of working with Fathy, El-Wakil had the opportunity to design and build a house by the beach of Agami near Alexandria.
+The 1967 Six-Day War had brought Egypt into an economic disaster and again modern building materials became scarce and expensive.
+It was a unique opportunity for El-Wakil to interpret Fathy's design philosophy of architecture for the poor.
+The Halawa house at Agami made use of the abundant limestone within the area, introducing the first indigenous Egyptian architecture in a resort that began with a pseudo–French Riviera style and finished with pseudo-Modern.

 El-Wakil built two more houses in Egypt.
-The Hamdy House, and the Chourbagy house, both by the Pyramids Road on the outskirts of Cairo.
+The Hamdy house, and the Chourbagy house, both by the Pyramids Road on the outskirts of Cairo.

 The Hamdy house was conceived as a small weekend house with a sleeping loft.
 The design encapsulated in an embryonic form the main elements in traditional Arab houses.

-The Courage House was conceived as a model for a typical townhouse on a narrow frontage plot.
-The house-made extensive use of traditional design elements and local craftsmanship.
+The Chourbagy house was conceived as a model for a typical townhouse on a narrow frontage plot.
+The house made extensive use of traditional design elements and local craftsmanship.

 Saudi Arabian career

 With the oil boom in 1973, Saudi Arabia provided a majority of commissions for El-Wakil.
-He undertook the design of a number of grand mansions developing a design approach of internalised spaces of atriums, patios, and courtyards, which appeared unfamiliar to the prevailing trend of extrovert villa type houses.
+He undertook the design of a number of grand mansions, developing a design approach of internalised spaces of atriums, patios, and courtyards, which appeared unfamiliar to the prevailing trend of extrovert villa-type houses.

 The first in this series of houses was the Zahran mansion, as a precursor to the Suleiman palace in Jeddah.
 The Suleiman palace became a unique expression of contemporary architecture applying traditional Arab design concepts.
 In a survey of architecture in Saudi Arabia, the AIA Journal nominated it as one of the best designs accomplished.

 Two more houses were built in Saudi Arabia; the Alireza mansion in Riyadh and the Kandiel house in Jeddah, both in load-bearing brick construction.

 Another three interesting house designs in Saudi Arabia, that failed to get built, were the Mansur Badr residence in Riyadh, the Mansur Badr townhouse in Makkah, and the Hossam Khashoggi residence in Taif.